bailey27/cppcryptfs/INSTALL.md

 http://www.activestate.com/activeperl/downloads

 nasm (The Netwide Assembler) is available from here http://www.nasm.us/.
-There should be a link to the latest version in the middle of page.
+There should be a link to the latest stable version in the middle of page.
 Using the nasm installer is recommended if you want to be able to follow these build instructions verbatim.

 Git is available from https://git-scm.com/downloads